knub/wordbol/README.md

   4. A language detection engine
 3. Open config.php, define:
   1. STANBOL_INSTANCE to the correct HTTP endpoint (previously defined in step 2)
+  2. GOOGLE_MAPS_API_KEY to your Google Maps API key (get one at (Google's API console)[https://code.google.com/apis/console/]
+  3. Have a look at the other settings as well.

 #### StanbolEnhancer.php